Green-Software-Foundation/if-docs/docs/users/how-to-use-the-explain-feature.md

 });
 ```

 However, there are cases where a plugin might not have parameter metadata in its source code, either because it was omitted, it was not knowable in advance, or the plugin was built before we shipped the `explain` feature.
 Sometimes, you might want to override the hard-coded defaults and use alternative metadata.
-In these cases, you can define new plugin metadata in the manifest file.
+In these cases, you can define new plugin metadata in the IMP file.
 It is considered best-practice to ensure all plugin instances have a complete set of plugin metadata.

-Setting parameter metadata from the manifest file is done in the plugin instance's `initialize` block, as follows:
+Setting parameter metadata from the IMP file is done in the plugin instance's `initialize` block, as follows:

 ```yaml
 initialize: